hazelweakly/hazelweakly.me/src/blog/stop-building-ai-tools-backwards.md

 It's much more like the sprinkles on top of a cupcake, rather than the main course; simply put, it's not how innovation _generally_ happens.

 However!
 We're really good at cumulative iteration.
-Humans are turbo optimized for communities, basically.
+Humans are turbo optimised for communities, basically.
 This is why brainstorming is so effective...
 But usually only in a group.
 There is an entire theory in cognitive psychology about cumulative culture that goes directly into this and shows empirically how humans work in groups.
 Humans learn collectively and innovate collectively via copying, mimicry, and iteration on top of prior art.